NathanBaulch/EnphaseOpenAPI/csharp-netcore/enlighten/docs/DefaultApi.md

             var apiInstance = new DefaultApi(config);
             var userId = 4d6a51330a;  // string |
             var systemId = 66;  // int |
-            var startAt = 1381474800;  // int? | Start of period to report on in Unix epoch time.
+            var startAt = 1381474800;  // long? | Start of period to report on in Unix epoch time.
 If no start is specified, the assumed start is midnight today, in the timezone of the system.
 If the start is earlier than one year ago, the response includes an empty intervals list.
-If the start is earlier than the system's `operational_date`, the response data begins with the first interval of the `operational_date`. (optional) var endAt = 1381561200;  // int? | End of reporting period in Unix epoch time.
+If the start is earlier than the system's `operational_date`, the response data begins with the first interval of the `operational_date`. (optional) var endAt = 1381561200;  // long? | End of reporting period in Unix epoch time.
 If no end is specified, defaults to the time of the request.
 If the end is later than the last reported interval the response data ends with the last reported interval. (optional)

             try
             {